benc423/DNSC3288Project/README.md

 ```
 ### Quantitative Analysis

-* Models were assessed primarily with AUC and AIR.
+* Models were assessed primarily with AUC, Accuracy, and AIR.
 See details below:

 | Train AUC | Validation AUC |
 | ------ | ------- |